While most plastic totes aren’t designed to be locked, I experimented until I found a way to lock any plastic storage bin with a lid.

 - The least expensive option is simply to use trash bags.
 The large contractor’s bags have plenty of room even for the largest storage bin.

 - Vacuum sealed bags.
-If you are a fan of this blog you know much much I love my Foodsaver vacuum sealer, and I have a similar affection for space-saving bags that connect to a vacuum.
-Almost everyone knows just how much space can be saved by vacuum-sealed or Space Saver™ bags, but vacuum-sealed bags in plastic storage totes can both save space and create an airtight, watertight seal around soft items in your storage tote.
+If you are a fan of this blog you know how much I love my Foodsaver vacuum sealer.
+I have a similar affection for space-saving bags that connect to a vacuum.
+Almost everyone knows just how much space can be saved by vacuum-sealed or Space Saver™ bags.
+Vacuum-sealed bags in plastic storage totes can save space and create an airtight, watertight seal.

 Pro-tip for using plastic totes and vacuum-sealed bags: rather than sealing your vacuum bags and then placing them in your tote, place loaded bags in the storage tote before applying the vacuum.
 By sucking the air out while applying downward pressure on the bag, your vacuum seal bag will conform to the shape of your plastic tote, saving even more space and potentially doubling or even tripling the capacity of your plastic storage totes.